rancher/rancher.github.io/rancher/v1.6/en/rancher-services/storage-service/rancher-ebs/index.md

 Rancher provides the ability to select AWS EBS volumes as the storage option for containers.

+### Restrictions when using EBS

+An AWS EBS volume can only be attached to a single AWS EC2 instance.
+Therefore, all containers using the same AWS EBS volume will be scheduled on the same host.

 ### Setting up Rancher EBS

 When setting up an [environment template]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/environments/#what-is-an-environment-template), you can select the **Rancher EBS** catalog item so that it will be available in any environment created from that environment template.